-- 1. Load Rating: 100% continuous load rating at 104°F (40°C) for any combination of linear and nonlinear loads - 2.
-Voltage Regulation: ±1% for balanced load, ±2% for 50% unbalanced load for both line-to-line and line-to-neutral unbalances - 3.
+1. Load Rating: 100% continuous load rating at 104°F (40°C) for any combination of linear and non-linear loads

+- 2. Voltage Regulation: ±1% for balanced load, ±2% for 50% unbalanced load for both line-to-line and line-to-neutral unbalances - 3.
 Voltage Adjustment Range: ±5% manually - 4.
 Line Drop Compensation: Adjustable 0 to +5% of nominal voltage - 5.
 Frequency Regulation: 0.1% - 6.
 Efficiency: Defined as output kW/input kW at rated lagging load power factor.
-Greater than 97% in high- efficiency mode and 91.6% in double conversion mode from 50 to 100% load.

-7. Phase Imbalance:
+Greater than 97% in high- efficiency mode and greater than 93% in double conversion mode from 50 to 100% load. - 7.
+Phase Imbalance:

-- Balanced loads 120° ±0.5°
+• Balanced loads: 120° ±1°

-- Unbalanced loads 120° ±1°
+• Unbalanced loads: 120° ±0.5°

-- 8. Voltage Transients (Average of All Three Phases):
+8. Voltage Transients (Average of All Three Phases):

-- 100% load step ±5%
+• 100% load step: ±5%

-- Loss of/Return to AC input power ±1%
+• Loss of/return to AC input power: ±1%

-9. Output Voltage Transients:
+9. Output Voltage Transients

-Voltage transients shall be limited to a maximum deviation from nominal system output volts of \pm 5% (RMS average for one cycle), with recovery to within 1% of output voltage within one electrical cycle (16 milliseconds) for each of the following conditions.
+Voltage transients shall be limited to a maximum deviation from nominal system output volts of plus or minus 5% (RMS average for one cycle), with recovery to within 1.5% of output voltage within four electrical cycles (64 milliseconds) for each of the following conditions.
 Limits shall apply to any UPS load within the UPS rating, and frequency shall be maintained at 60 Hz \pm 0.1 Hz.
 The system shall not transfer to bypass under these conditions (except Item 3).

-- a.
-0 100 0% load step - b.
-Loss or return of AC input power, or momentary sags, surges or spikes on the input to the UPS (all three phases or single phase) - c.
-Uninterrupted transfer of the critical load to and from the UPS output and bypass power line (manually initiated or automatic)
+- 0 100 0% load step - Loss or return of AC input power, or momentary sags, surges or spikes on the input to the UPS (all three phases or single phase) - Uninterrupted transfer of the critical load to and from the UPS output and bypass power line (manually initiated or automatic) - Dropping one MMU off the UPS output power bus by manual switching. - Connecting one MMU onto the UPS output bus. - Dropping one MMU off the UPS output power bus by internal failure.